By Proppi Editorial Team Updated 6 min read

 Depreciation claimsGenerous — Division 40 + 43Limited

-NZ effectively killed negative gearing through interest deductibility limits and ring-fencing.
+New Zealand effectively killed negative gearing through interest deductibility limits and ring-fencing.
 Australia kept it — and that’s one of the key factors in the New Zealand vs Australia investment comparison.

 Key Takeaway